abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 mistake happens it can trigger different responses, both from the one who made the mistake, and from the one receiving the consequences of that mistake.
 In particular, the Buddha says, there are two kinds of fools in the world.
-One is a fool who, when having made a mistake—either an offense or a hurtful action towards another person—doesn't ask for forgiveness.
+One is a fool who, when having made a mistake---either an offense or a hurtful action towards another person---doesn't ask for forgiveness.
 The other kind of fool is one who, when asked for forgiveness, refuses to give it.
 Do *we* sometimes act like one of those fools?
 That's something else to reflect upon.

 We live in this community and hope that it is a wise community.
 We want to establish, maintain, and care for harmony here, because it is